LorenzDuremdes/Second-Brain/Dr. David McPhee.md

 	1. he doesn't initiate them but he does accept them

 	   I was always taught, as a psychologist, not to touch.
 Fortunately I was also trained as a priest, notably a hospital chaplain, where the right kind of touching is an essential part of the job^[https://qr.ae/pvODWZ]
+3. what does Dr. David McPhee think of "Is it possible for a psychotherapist and client to be friends?"
+	1. it can be in a therapeutic manner (e.g. resembling them and catalyzing developments/insights...)^[https://qr.ae/pviJzj]

 # miscellaneous
 1. what does Dr. David McPhee think of [[Sigmund Freud]]?